 Newspapers have high fixed costs, like journalists' salaries for reporting.
 It costs the same to produce a newspaper's content whether it has a readership of 1 person or 1 million people.
 That gives newspapers a high degree of operating leverage: As revenues grow, operating profit grows even faster.
 Unfortunately, the reverse also holds true.
 As we expect newspaper revenues to steadily shrink in the coming years, these businesses should feel a disproportionate effect on their bottom lines.

-Matthew Coffina does not own shares in any of the securities mentioned above.
+Matthew Coffina does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.